 By MICK ROBERTS ©

-THE Glenrowan Inn where the bushranger Ned Kelly’s ‘last stand’ took place in 1880 is likely Australia’s most infamous pub.
+THE Glenrowan Inn where the bushranger Ned Kelly’s ‘last stand’ took place in 1880 is arguably Australia’s most infamous pub.

-While the history of bushranger Ned Kelly is well documented, the story of Glenrowan Inn host, Ann Jones, and her pub, just over 230km north-east of Melbourne, near the Warby Ranges of Victoria, has been largely untold.
+While the history of bushranger Ned Kelly is well documented, the story of the Glenrowan Inn and its host, Ann Jones, just over 230km north-east of Melbourne, near the Warby Ranges of Victoria, has been largely untold.